-The Galleria is a favorite for evening strolls and is a place of demonstrations.
-It has gained popularity across the world and is a famous monument, and home to the top most shops and restaurants.
+The first Prada store opened at the Galleria in 1913.
+The Galleria is a favorite for evening strolls and a place for demonstrations.
+It has gained popularity worldwide and is a famous monument and home to the top shops and restaurants.

 The Galleria will take your shopping in Milan experience to another level.
 After its inauguration, several elegant shops opened under its vaults.
-It is so much more than a shopping arcade and has an air of luxury.
-It is lined with boutiques, it has a seven star hotel, several restaurants, and cafes.
+It is much more than a shopping arcade and has an air of luxury.
+It has boutiques, a seven-star hotel, several restaurants, and cafes.

 See Related: The Ultimate Guide for Living in Italy